-However, placing a fraud alert on a credit report can help prevent what’s called new-account fraud.
-This type of fraud happens when an identity thief opens a new credit account in your name.
+Whether your data was compromised in a data breach or you’ve been the victim of identity theft, placing a fraud alert on your credit report can help prevent new account fraud.
+This type of fraud occurs when an identity thief opens a new credit account in your name.

 When a fraud alert is on your credit report, creditors will call you before approving a credit application.
 They’ll verify your identity and confirm you’re the applicant.